developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 Solution components:
 * **On-premise Device Tracker server** - application server with database
-* **Web portal** - dashboard accessible from a supported browser for monitoring devices
+* **Web portal** - centralized dashboard accessible from a supported browser for monitoring device information including tracking status, connection state, AP friendly name, device friendly name, charging status, remaining battery percentage, and more.
-* **Device Tracker client** (on mobile device) - reports presence status and device information to server
+* **Device Tracker client** - reports device presence status and information (such as remaining battery and charging status) to server

-* Other:
+Before installing, ensure to prepare additional steps for system setup:
- * **SSL certificate** (procured by a signed Certificate Authority) - configured on server for secure HTTPS communication
+ * **Install SSL certificate** (procured by a signed Certificate Authority) - configured on server for secure HTTPS communication
- * **Open specified incoming and outgoing ports** - for server communication through the firewall, by default ports 8443 and 8080
+ * **Open specific incoming and outgoing ports** - for server communication through the firewall, by default ports 8443 and 8080
+ * **Add DNS (Domain Name Server) Entry** - an entry is added to the DNS to map the server IP address to the domain

 > Important: An SSL Certificate is required from a third party certificate authority (CA), such as Verisign or Thawte.
 Any self-signed certificate or one issued by a non-third party CA will not work.
 The .pfx certificate must contain the complete certificate chain, including intermediate certificates.

 ##System Requirements
 This section provides the server and device requirements.
-Device Tracker supports a maximum of 10,000 devices per installation.
+Device Tracker supports a maximum of 500 devices per installation.

 ###Server Requirements
 1. Windows Operating Systems supported: